MEMBERS AREA MEMBERS AREA

 About the Early Career Award

-Applicants for the AMWA Early Career Award will be assessed on a piece of writing of approximately 1000 words.
+Applicants for the AMWA Early Career Award will be assessed on a piece of writing of no more than 1000 words.

 Submissions should focus on a topic that is strongly related to medicine and/or health.